SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Gridlines/Appearance/README.md

 #Appearance Sample

-This sample demonstrate  how to customize the appearance of gridlines.
+This sample demonstrates how to customize the appearance of the gridlines.
 The appearance of the gridlines can be customized by using a set of predefined properties.
-LineColor and LineDashArray property of Vertical and Horizontal gridlines properties is used to customized the line color and styles.
+The LineColor and LineDashArray property of the Vertical and Horizontal gridlines properties are used to customized the line color and styles.

 ## Prerequisites